ngedeone/zero_day/zero_day/README.md

 ~~~~
-This my alx project
+This is my alx software engineering project
-I'm happy to be part of this team
+I'm happy to be here
-It has been fun
+Doing hard things
 ~~~~
-I'm optimistic about the future
+I've developed grit
 ~~~~